slarmoo/.github/profile/essentials/git/git.md

 nothing to commit, working tree clean
 ```

 Congratulations!
 You have just committed your first file to a Git repository.
 It is important to note that we were only working with a single file in this example.
 However, a commit can represent multiple files.
 You just need to add them all before you execute the commit.
-Also, note that the point of the stage (`git add`) step, is so that you can commit some files while still leaving other modified files out of the commit.
+Also, note that the point of the stage, `git add` step, is so that you can commit some files while still leaving other modified files out of the commit.
 Only files you've staged will be committed.

 Let's make an edit to our file and commit it again.
-This time we will tell Git that we want to add all the tracked modified files to our commit (without having to `git add` them again) by including the `-a` parameter along with our message parameter.
+This time we will tell Git that we want to add all the modified tracked files to our commit, without having to `git add` them again, by including the `-a` parameter along with our message parameter.

 ```sh
 ➜  echo goodbye world > hello.txt